israpps/PS2-OPL-CFG-Database/scripts/README.md

 1. Make a copy of the CFG file in the output folder.
 2. Extract the game name from the CFG file.
-3. Create a fake GAME_NAME.iso file (0 bytes) to give to Skyscraper.
+3. Create a fake `GAME_NAME.iso` file (0 bytes) to give to Skyscraper.
 4. Skyscraper will contact Screenscaper.fr and try to generate a gamelist file containing only that game.
-5. The script will parse the 1-game gamelist.xml file to extract informatino about the game, and save it to the copied CFG file in a format that OPL understands.
+5. The script will parse the 1-game `gamelist.xml` file to extract information about the game, and save it to the copied CFG file in a format that OPL understands.

-As you can see it's all very hacky and buggy, but it worked for my needs.
+As you can see it's all very hacky, but it worked for my needs.

 ### Using your Screenscraper.fr account